WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/iti/iti84.en.mdx

 ---
-title: Bahujanahitasutta - The Welfare Of The Many
+title: Bahujanahita sutta - The Welfare Of The Many
 description: The Buddha shares on the three kinds of persons who arise in the world for the welfare of the many - 1.) the Tathāgata, 2.) the Arahant, and 3.) the trainee.
 fetter: ignorance
 tags: iti,nibbāna,arahant,welfare,compassion,dhamma